software-mansion/live-compositor/docs/pages/deployment/configuration.md

 ### `LIVE_COMPOSITOR_OUTPUT_FRAMERATE`

 Output framerate for all output streams.
 This value can be a number or string in the `NUM/DEN` format, where both `NUM` and `DEN` are unsigned integers.
+Defaults to `30`

 ### `LIVE_COMPOSITOR_OUTPUT_SAMPLE_RATE`

 Output sample rate for all output streams.
 This value has to be a number or string representing supported sample rate.
+Defaults to 48000.

 Supported sample rates are: 8000, 12000, 16000, 24000, 48000